xfiveco/css-on-sails-framework/README.md

         npm install

-4. Run all grunt tasks at once
+4. Run all Grunt tasks at once

         grunt

-5. You can also run individual grunt tasks, for example
+5. You can also run individual Grunt tasks, for example

         grunt jshint